TetianaDanylenko/tdanbank/README.md

 # tdanbank
   Login as an admin

   login: admin
   password: admin

-  login as a customer
+  Login as a customer

   login: dummy
   password: dummy